R3tr093/Heroku-socket/README.md

 })

 socket.on('logOff', function(userName) {

+  // We create a paragraph node

+  let info = document.createElement("p");

+  info.setAttribute("class", "infoOff");

+  // We notice this user has been disconnected into textContent property of the paragraph

-  console.log(userName.content + " Has been disconnected")
+  info.textContent = userName.content + " Has been disconnected.";

+  // We push that new paragraph at the beginnong of the chat.

+  document.getElementById("chat").prepend(info)

   document.getElementById('amountUsers').textContent = "Users connected : " + userName.amount;